DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

 Imperial Astronomical Observatory, Beijing (Peking), China.
-This observatory (instruments at upper right) was built during the Ming Dynasty (1442) to facilitate both astronomical purposes and seafaring navigation.
-It was later refitted in the late 17th century by the Jesuits.
-Additional bronze instruments were supervised by Jesuit astronomer Ferdinand Verbiest (1623-1688), a Flemish priest and a special advisor to the Qing court regarding the correction of the Chinese calendar.
-Tycho Brahe's 'Mechanica' (1598) had a strong influence on Verbiest and the design of the instruments.
-Some of the instruments are seen at upper right on top of a brick platform.
+This observatory was built during the Ming Dynasty (1442) to facilitate both astronomical purposes and seafaring navigation.
+It was refitted in the late 17th century by the Jesuits.
+Additional bronze instruments were supervised by Ferdinand Verbiest (1623-1688), a Flemish priest and a special advisor to the Qing court regarding the correction of the Chinese calendar.
+Tycho Brahe's Mechanica (1598) had a strong influence on Verbiest and hence the instruments were based on Brahe's designs.

 Model release not required.
 Property release not required.